 If you go crazy on calories and your body will have to store the excess as fat, it will do so evenly throughout your body.
 It will also leave a mark on the inside!

 On the other hand, there is a combination of foods that will give your body a complete set of nutrients it needs.
 We can create delicious and balanced meals with the nutrient ratio supporting our personal needs.
-You can discover those with our Lifestyle DNA tests.
+You can discover those with our Premium DNA test.

 If we give it what it needs, our body is happy.
 And a happy body is a healthy body!